Exeter-Diabetes/sde-sw-framework/code_lists/investigations/HbA1c/info.md

 * If multiple values recorded on the same day for a patient, we take the mean.

-* For a patient, the earliest HbA1c>=48 mmol/mol is used in the algorithm to define diagnosis date - see conditions/diabetes.
+* In patients with diabetes, the earliest HbA1c>=48 mmol/mol is used in the algorithm to define diagnosis date - see conditions/diabetes.

 # Origins